By submitting this form, I give OurChurch.Com permission to send me communication by email.

 5 Church SEO Tips for Optimizing Your Church Web Pages

-- Cities – Mention in your website content the city in which your church meets and also nearby cities where your people live.
+2) Cities – Mention in the text your homepage the city in which your church meets and also nearby cities where your people live.

 There are many of other things that go into church SEO like setting up local/maps search listings, getting online reviews, link building, and monitoring search rankings that can be done after the website is launched, but the optimization of the web pages themselves should be done before the launch.